Interactive Tool Workflow

 application programmer interface (API) associated with the tool to set up callbacks

 to get notification of events.
-For more information, see Callbacks — Programmed Response to User Action and Overview Events and Listeners.
+For more information, see Create Callbacks for Graphics Objects and Overview Events and Listeners.
 For an

 example, see Build Image Comparison Tool.